What is an IPO, DPO and RTO?

-While we do not raise capital for clients, we do have a list of investment bankers and licensed brokers who have expressed interest in evaluating our clients for financing after they become publicly traded.
-We cannot be part of any negotiations and do not earn any fees for introductions.
+We do not raise capital for clients.
+However, we do have a list of investment bankers and licensed brokers who have expressed interest in evaluating our clients for financing after they become publicly traded.
+We cannot be part of any negotiations and do not earn a fee for introductions.

 Do you provide investor relations services?

-We do not provide investor relations services, but our founding managing member has meaningful investor relations experience and can provide you with general advice to design and implement a cost-effective investor relations program.
+We do not provide investor relations services, but our founding managing member has investor relations experience and can provide you with general advice to design and implement a cost-effective investor relations program.
 Generally, we do not recommend that early-stage companies distract themselves with the time or capital needed to implement an effective investor relations campaign.
 We believe that companies producing increasing revenue and profits often attract their own investor following.

 What valuation do you think we will have?

 Our founding managing member was formerly a partner of a 700+ person investment banking firm and completed research, analysis, and evaluations on a wide range of companies.
 He was also an analyst at two money management firms.
-With sufficient information about your business, we can provide our opinion as to the likely valuation your company will have once traded.
+With sufficient information about your business, we can provide our opinion as to the likely valuation your company might have once traded.
 While companies going through a DPO process essentially set their starting valuation, market forces will ultimately determine your stock price.